 Hangzhou's use of AR sets new precedent for gala events

-The final torchbearers Wang Shun and the digital torchbearer light the main torch at the 19th Asian Games opening ceremony in Hangzhou on Sept 23, 2023.
-[Photo by Gao Erqiang/China Daily]
+The delegation of China enters the 19th Asian Games opening ceremony in Hangzhou on Saturday.
+[Photo by Feng Yongbin/China Daily]